What is Byetta?

 How should I use Byetta?

 Use Byetta exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Byetta is usually injected twice a day, before the morning and evening meals.
+Do not use after eating a meal.
 You must use Byetta within 60 minutes (1 hour) before eating.
-Your doses should be given at least 6 hours apart.
-Do not use Byetta after eating a meal.
+Your injections should be given at least 6 hours apart.